sjswitzer/list-templates/README.md

 list-templates
 ==============

-Template mixins implementing intrusive lists.
+Template mixins for intrusive lists.

 This should be considered a doodle for the time being.